ChinmaySahu10/WalmartSalesAnalysis_SQL/README.md

 # Walmart Sales Data Analysis

 This project is designed to analyze Walmart Sales data, focusing on identifying top-performing branches and products, tracking sales trends across various products, and understanding customer behavior.
-The objective is to assess and enhance sales strategies.
-The dataset utilized for this exploration is sourced from the Kaggle Walmart Sales Forecasting Competition.
+The objective is to assess and enhance sales strategies by exploraing the dataset and uncover insights about product, sales & customers.
+Additionally this dataset has been taken from the Kaggle Walmart Sales Forecasting Competition. [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-In this competition, participants are given access to historical sales data from 45 Walmart stores situated in diverse regions.
-Each store encompasses multiple departments, and participants are tasked with projecting sales for each department within every store.
-The dataset introduces an additional layer of complexity by incorporating selected holiday markdown events, known to impact sales.
-Predicting the specific departments affected and the extent of this impact poses a unique challenge.[source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

 ## Purposes Of The Project